Data-Driven Logistic Regression Ensembles With Applications in Genomics: Split Logistic Regression Models

-Minimizing the split logistic regression objective function~(\ref{eq:split_objective}) yields $G$ models with corresponding estimated functions $ \hat{f}_g(\bx) = \hbeta_0^g + \bx^T \hbbet^g$ which are well-suited for creating an ensemble.
-We propose to use the ensembling function
+Minimizing the split logistic regression objective function~(\ref{eq:split_objective}) yields solutions $ \hat{f}_g(\bx) = \hbeta_0^g + \bx^T \hbbet^g$ for $g=1,\dots,G$ which are well-suited for creating an ensemble.
+We use the ensembling function

 The advantage of this ensembling function is that the ensemble also becomes a logistic transformation of a linear function.
-Hence the resulting model is still a highly interpretable logistic regression model.
+For any predictor $j$, we denote its ensemble coefficient as $\bar{\beta}_j = \frac{1}{G}\sum_{g=1}^G \hat{\beta}_j^g$, which represents the average effect across all models in the ensemble.
+Let $\mathcal{M}_g = \{j: \hat{\beta}_j^g \neq 0\}$ denote the set of variables selected for model $g$.
+To investigate the importance of variables, we can then consider the sets: